 What Are Some Good Materials For Mosaic Art with Multimedia Combos?

-As I have mentioned in my previous mosaic post you can use similar backdrops like canvases, masonite, and wood.
+As I have mentioned in my previous mosaic post you can use similar backdrops like canvases, masonite, clay, and wood.
 I think wood and masonite are the best choices as they will support the objects best being firm and supportive,and with clay you can just push the objects in and they should hold on their own.

 In my rainbow mosaic piece below, I used a small 11 by 14 canvas, adhesive glue, and multitudes of beads, gems, and also paint for the background, as I wanted the best effect and no white show-through from the canvas I used.